sigp/lighthouse/book/src/voluntary-exit.md

 It takes at a minimum 5 epochs (32 minutes) for a validator to exit after initiating a voluntary exit.
 This number can be much higher depending on how many other validators are queued to exit.

+## Withdrawal of exited funds

+In order to be eligible for fund withdrawal, the validator must have set a withdrawal address and fully exited the network.

+For more information on how fund withdrawal works, please visit <https://ethereum.org/en/staking/withdrawals/#how-do-withdrawals-work>

 ## Initiating a voluntary exit

 In order to initiate an exit, users can use the `lighthouse account validator exit` command.